jrief/django-admin-sortable2/README.md

 sortable, offer a base class to be used instead of ``models.Model``.
 This abstract base class then contains a hard coded position field, additional methods, and meta directives.

-This inhibits to create sortable abstract models.
+This inhibits to create sortable abstract models. **django-admin-sortable2** does not have these restrictions.

 License
 -------